-The MGB Center for COVID Innovation will soon launch the data program.
-This unit will address how scientists, engineers and clinicians can best manage the accumulating COVID-19 data, analyze it and use it to develop better diagnostics and treatments that can ultimately help slow the spread of infection so that fewer people are infected at one time.
+In late April, the MGB Center for COVID Innovation launched the data program co-led by Brigham's Adam Landman and MGH's Shawn Murphy.
+This unit is addressing how scientists, engineers and clinicians can best manage the accumulating COVID-19 data, analyze it and use it to develop better diagnostics and treatments that can ultimately help slow the spread of infection so that fewer people are infected at one time.

-The MGBCCI is also in the process of establishing the therapeutics program that will focus on identifying, validating and advancing promising therapeutic agents or vaccines against COVID-19.
+In mid-May, the MGBCCI launched the therapeutics program, co-led by Brigham's Lindsey Baden and MGH's Keith Flaherty, that is identifying, validating and advancing promising therapeutic agents or vaccines against COVID-19.
 MGB investigators have already initiated pre-clinical studies on coronavirus receptors, launched new clinical trials of promising antiviral agents and strategized about testing novel vaccines.